 Book at the office on the quay and check out the Riverside Tearoom while you're waiting and worrying about how you get back after 2 PM.

-The math(s) has been done and everything but not the 8 or so volunteers already there.
+The math(s) has been done and everything but not the eight-or-so volunteers already there.

 Don't worry, they know exactly who's on here and will come across when there are enough of you waiting.